SilbigerLab/Mesocosm_User_Manual/chapters/06-water_collection.md

 1. Near the wire fence, there is a large pool hose with a pvc loop attachment.
 Remove the banjo attachemnt comprising of the PVC "U" on the pool hose and attach the banjo adapter that connects to the triple filter.
 Before connecting it to the filter, move this end of the hose to the drain port (hole in the concrete flowing under the walkway).
 1. Unwind the SCMI garden hose enough to also place the outflow end at the drain port.
 1. Open the t-valve at the base of the pool hose **half-way (at a 45 degree angle)** and fully open adjacent garden hose (t-valve parallel to the PVC).
-    1. Refernce image for t-valve alignment:
+    1. Reference image for t-valve alignment:

     ![Figure 2.
 Hose T-valve Alignments](images/SCMI_hose_valves.png)